Gabbyton/CEMENTO/docs-src/source/user-guide-pages/cli-guide.rst

 Adding or Replacing Reference Ontologies
 =========================================

-The ``cemento ttl_drawio`` command has an argument called ``--onto-ref-folder-path`` which you can point to a folder containing ``.ttl`` files that contain the terms you want to reference.
+The ``cemento ttl_drawio`` and ``cemento rdf_drawio`` commands have an argument called ``--onto-ref-folder-path`` which you can point to a folder containing the RDF files that contain the terms you want to reference.
 For example, you can download a ``.ttl`` file from the official CCO repo page and place it here to reference all CCO terms.
-Under the hood, this referencing is additive, which means you can add as many ``.ttl`` as you want to reference.
+In the package implementation, this referencing is additive, which means you can add as many RDF files as you want to reference.
 By default, cemento will already come bundled with this folder, but it will currently only reference CCO.

     | **CAUTION:** Repeated references are overwritten in the order the files are read by python (usually alphabetical order).
-If your reference files conflict with one another, please be advised and resolve those conflicts first by deleting the terms or modifying them in the ``.ttl`` files.
+If your reference files conflict with one another, please be advised and resolve those conflicts first by deleting the terms or modifying them in the RDF files.

 Replacing Default Ontologies
 -----------------------------

 The schemas for RDF, XML, and RDFS contain the terms that all ontologies ought to understand by default.
 Thus, a lot of assumptions were made surrounding their standard use during the development of the package.
-You can, however, also specify a folder of choice through the ``--defaults-folder-path`` option for ``cemento ttl_drawio``.
+You can, however, also specify a folder of choice through the ``--defaults-folder-path`` option for ``cemento ttl_drawio`` and ``cemento rdf_drawio``.
 Replace it at your own risk.

 .. _custom-terms-prefixes: